holoviz/panel/doc/tutorials/index.md

 These tutorials are for you that is ready to navigate and explore more advanced features of Panel.

-You will learn to develop and deploy complex tools and multi-page apps that can support more demanding use cases.
+I will help you build your skills and knowledge such that together we can develop and deploy complex tools and larger multi-page apps efficiently to support demanding use cases.

 ::::{grid} 1 2 2 3
 :gutter: 1 1 1 2